 5. Short Lifespan

-Life expectancy for animals in captivity depends on a couple of things, such as their way of life, among other factors.
-For example, smaller and faster animals with a lot of predators in the wild tend to thrive in zoos.
-Slow animals with minimal to zero predators such as elephants have brief life spans in captivity.
+Life expectancy for animals in captivity depends on a couple of things, such as their way of life, and habitat conservation among other factors.
+For example, smaller and faster animals with many predators in the wild tend to thrive in zoos.
+Slow animals with minimal to zero predators, like elephants, have brief life spans in captivity.

-Life expectancy is controlled by both the mental and physical health of most animals.
-Even though they might be getting enough food, if your animals are not okay mentally they might still not live to their full potential.
+Life expectancy is controlled by most animals’ mental and physical health.
+Even though they might be getting enough food, if your animals are not okay mentally, they might still not live to their full potential.